deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

 Once that is generated, you can navigate to `src/training/MVEonly/MVE_noDA_RunA.ipynb` (or Run B, C, D, E) for MVE-only training and `src/training/MVEonly/MVE_RunA.ipynb` (or Run B, C, D, E) for MVE-UDA training.
 The path to the simulated data may require to be updated in the repository.
 You will need the `neural` environment to do so.

+To generate the results in the paper, the notebook `src/training/MVEUDA/ModelVizPaper.ipynb` was used.
+Final figure results in the paper are stored in `src/training/MVEUDA/figures/`.
+Saved PyTorch models of the runs are provided in `src/training/MVEUDA/paper_models/` and `src/training/MVEonly/paper_models/`.
+New runs by a user will be stored in the adjacent `models/` directories.

 ### Citation